Codes & Standards - Subscribe

 This is the first CSA Group lighting standard that addresses performance requirements and the corresponding methodologies in a technology neutral manner (independent of the lamp technology).
 Besides a strong focus on energy-efficiency requirements (luminous efficacy), the standard also defines other performance requirements, i.e. power factor, color rendering, cold temperature starting time and transient protection.

 This is the first edition of CSA C870, Performance of general service lamps.

 This Standard establishes minimum performance requirements for general service lamps.
-The requirements of this Standard are in addition to those specified in CSA C22.2.
-No. 84-05, Incandescent lamps, and CSA C22.2 No. 1993-09, Self-ballasted lamps and lamp adapters.
+Safety requirements for these products are provided in CSA C22.2 No. 84-05, Incandescent lamps, and CSA C22.2 No. 1993-09, Self-ballasted lamps and lamp adapters.